Core¶

 ¶

-Exponentiates a bivector to produce a rotor via closed-form.
+Exponentiates a bivector to produce a rotor.

-Three signature regimes
+Three signature regimes handled in the closed-form path

 - Elliptic (B^2 < 0): exp(B) = cos(th) + sin(th)/th * B